mswietlicki/NLog.RavenDb/README.md

 Quick start
 -----------

-To use NLog.RavenDb:
+To use NLog.RavenDb simply install NuGet
+<code>Install-Package NLog.RavenDb</code>

+OR

--	Reference NLog.RavenDb and all its dependencies to your project.
+1. Reference NLog.RavenDb and all its dependencies to your project.

--	Configure your NLog.config file like this:
+2. Configure your NLog.config file like this:

 **NLog.config**